-The additions of both an Agricultural Liaison and Agricultural Support Coordinator to the EOC staff team, as deployed during the 2021 wildfire EOC activation, showed great foresight and concern for the wellbeing of the ranchers and agricultural producers in the Cariboo region.
-These support systems are typically overlooked by other EOCs, and the relationships between the agricultural sector and the EOC is often missing entirely, and so the inclusion of sector specific support services in the Cariboo EOC is innovative and progressive and should be commended.
+The addition of an Agricultural Liaison and an Agricultural Support Coordinator to the EOC staff team, as deployed during the 2021 wildfire EOC activation, showed great foresight and concern for the wellbeing of the ranchers and agricultural producers in the Cariboo region.
+These support systems are typically overlooked by other EOCs, and the relationships between the agricultural sector and the EOC is often missing entirely.
+The inclusion of sector-specific support services in the CRD EOC is innovative and progressive and should be commended.